Clester31/1550-midterm-review/1550-review.md

 5. Save outgoing process state (context switch)
 6. Use sysacll number to lookup adress in **syscall table**, run syscall code
 7. Return from interrupt

+### Event-Driven

+* The OS is not actively running all the time.
+Syscalls are just a type of event (there are more events than syscalls)
+* The OS will respond to interrupts, and then get out of the way

+### It is the program that runs first on the computer

+* The CPU will start in privileged mode, allowing the code to set up the inital addresses of the interrupt handlers in the interrupt vector
+* How do we make suer the OS runs first when we start up the computer?
+  * The master boot record is the information in the first sector of a hard disk or removable device
+    * it tells us how and where the system's operating system is located in order to be booted into the computer's main storage or RAM
+    * Usually a menu of operating systems on a boot loader

+### Overhead

+* The OS is overhead: any resource taken by the OS cannot be used by what we really want our system to run

+#### Context Switch